cs61/cs61-lectures/datarep7/README.md

 valid input program however it wants, as long as the transformation preserves the program’s observable behavior: the transformed program always behaves **as if** it were the original.
 The as-if rule lets the compiler remove all kinds of redundant code.
-It can throw away functions, remove loops—anything that keeps the input program’s behavior the same.
-But the as-if rule only applies to *valid* input programs.
+It can throw away functions, remove loops, even replace slow algorithms with faster ones—anything that keeps the input program’s behavior the same.
+But the as-if rule only constrains compilers on *valid* input programs.
 If the input program would execute undefined behavior, then the compiler can do anything.

 Advance work
 ------------